Nienkeeijsvogel/sykube/README.md

 Sykube requires Singularity (a version >= [3.2](https://github.com/sylabs/singularity/tree/v3.2.0) is recommended).
 The installment file can be parsed in the terminal for Ubuntu and Debian distributions.
-For Ubuntu 22.04 the /etc/default/grub file should be replaced by the sykube/grub file after which sudo update-grub and sudo init 6 should be run.

 ### Sykube installation
 To install sykube on your machine running older operating systems as centos7, ubuntu 16.04, just run: